Dre Campbell Farm

 Freezing Fruits

-Good news: all fruits can be frozen!
-Wash fruits thoroughly and dry them before freezing them.
+The good news is that all fruits can be frozen!
+Wash the fruits thoroughly and dry them before freezing them.

 Next, slice them up and place them on parchment paper on a baking sheet.
 Afterward, place the baking sheet in the freezer until the slices are firm.